MattiaRiola/ezgas/docs/IntegrationApiTestReport.md

 Top-down technique is implemented in integration testing approach to simulate the behaviour of the lower-level modules that are not yet integrated.

-In step 1  calsses GasStationServiceTestMock and UserServiceTestMock are developed that contain stubs in order to test the GasStationServiceImpl and UserServiceImpl classes.
+In step 1 classes GasStationServiceTestMock and UserServiceTestMock have been developed that contain stubs in order to test the GasStationServiceImpl and UserServiceImpl classes.

-In step 2  UserConverterTest and GasStationConverterTest are classes to test the converter.
-Furthurmore, the classes UserRepositoryTest and GasStationRepositoryTest are developed for the Repository test.
+In step 2 UserConverterTest and GasStationConverterTest are the classes used to test the converters.
+Furthermore, the classes UserRepositoryTest and GasStationRepositoryTest have been developed to test the repository package.

-Finally, in step n API test GasStationServiceTest and UserServiceTest are classes without using mockito.
+Finally, in step n API GasStationServiceTest and UserServiceTest are the classes that test the service package without mockito.

 #  Tests